saint11/DeadWeight/source/dungeon/dungeon_level_3.md

 Returning the corpse to **Trinta** will give the **adventurers** the bounty of 80 silver coins.
 The soothsayer will perform a very dramatic ritual in the middle of the city with the corpse.
 The soothsayer will claim that the curse is gone because of his ritual.
 And a small parade in the honor of the **soothsayer** will be held.

-The room must be sealed or the weavers from the next room will eventually break out and start consuming the corpses from the dungeon, keeping the curse alive.
+The **adventurers** must either kill all the weavers in the other room, or seal this one.
+If that doesn't happen the weavers from the next room will eventually break out and start consuming the all the corpses from the dungeon, keeping the curse alive.
+If that's the case the Lord of Trinta will hang the **soothsayer** for not dealing with the curse.

 - Piles of clothes and coffins are scattered around the room.
 Some valuables can be found:
   - 2 **short swords**.